DelroyGayle/KoolAIChess/TESTING.md

    * *Method Used*
      <p>The Movetext used can be found in testdata/file14.pgn<br>

-   * The program should emulate the same Checkmate!
+   * The program should emulate the same Checkmate! *The Player wins!*
    * Run the program - Successful Checkmate:
    * *The Output*
 	![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/40e4784f-d7c7-480d-8106-d2f6d5b2a005)